There's nothing like a campus visit to learn whether W&L is right for you.

 Use The Generals' Headquarters online portal to monitor the progress of your application, submit updates, and -- eventually -- receive your admissions decisions.
 Log in using the button below!

-All applicants to W&L, including international students, are required to submit the results of either the SAT (W&L's code is 5887) or the ACT (W&L's code is 4430).
+All applicants to W&L, including international students, are required to submit self-reported or official results of either the SAT or the ACT.
 But here's the good news:

 Our mission is to make a Washington and Lee education affordable for all admitted students: